 The WordPress community has developed a much larger base of starter themes, which give you a visual and functional outline of a website without having to hire someone.
 If you’re tech-savvy and willing to learn, you can do a lot of things by yourself.
 Maintaining a Drupal website can be challenging.
 You’re more likely to employ a developer for your website’s lifespan.
 If you don’t need a highly complex website, WordPress is the most cost-effective solution.

 In a perfect world, both WordPress and Drupal are secure systems.
 But in the real world (with real people’s update habits and penchant for third-party solutions), Drupal often becomes more secure.
 All websites are vulnerable to security threats.
 Security is one of the biggest differentiators between Drupal and WordPress.
 Let’s see how they fare.

-Since WordPress is the most popular site building platform worldwide, hackers often target sites on their platform.
+Since WordPress is the most popular site-building platform worldwide, hackers often target sites on their platforms.
 WordPress core itself is secure; it’s more an issue with third-party plugins, which is a bittersweet issue.

 WordPress champions users making changes to their site to their heart’s content.
 In doing so, they extend the core and leave themselves more vulnerable to hacking.
 Nevertheless, you can secure WordPress sites by taking some extra steps to follow WordPress security best practices.

 Drupal has a reputation for security.
 It’s one of the most secure CMS on the market, which goes a long way to explaining why it’s a popular choice for government institutions and other large, security-conscious players.

 Drupal takes a very serious approach to security.
 As vulnerabilities are discovered, Drupal patches the issue and publishes it on its own site for transparency.
 Placing customization in the users’ hands is the central theme, which means it’s less dependent on third-party features.
 And because it has significantly fewer third-party add-ons, Drupal sites are less susceptible to malware.